fuzz/etcdon/README.md

 [This
 article](https://nora.codes/post/scaling-mastodon-in-the-face-of-an-exodus/) is
-very helpful but mostly focused on Docker.
+required reading but mostly focused on Docker.

 ### Environment variables

-These are the relevant tuning knobs:
+These are the relevant tuning knobs I know about so far.
+There are likely more.

 ```
 DB_POOL
 MAX_THREADS
 PUMA_MAX_THREADS  # you probably don't need this
 RAILS_MAX_THREADS # you probably don't need this
+Sidekiq.options[:concurrency]
+Sidekiq.options[:queues]
 STREAMING_CLUSTER_NUM
 WEB_CONCURRENCY
 ```

 The below are from the [Digital Ocean 1-Click Mastodon install](https://marketplace.digitalocean.com/apps/mastodon), version 3.5.3--other installations may differ.
-As you can see, systemd(1) sets `DB_POOL` with `mastodon-sidekiq.service` and `STREAMING_CLUSTER_NUM` with `mastodon-streaming.service`.

 ```
 app/lib/redis_configuration.rb: